samiulazm/shamlai-frontend/FINAL_COMPLETION_SUMMARY.md

 - ✅ Full documentation

 ### What It Can Do:

 - Process real orders end-to-end
-- Accept payments via Stripe
+- Record payments for COD/offline methods
 - Send email & SMS notifications
 - Create courier shipments
 - Track deliveries